karanehra/literate-adventure/react/virtualDom.md

 Old state is lost.

-## Root Element Types are Same
+## DOM Element Types are Same

 In this case React compares the attributes keeping the underlying element the same.
 Attributes that are changed are updated.

-For object attributes like `style` React also does a deep comparision of the two style attributes and updates only the diff
+For object attributes like `style` React also does a deep comparision of the two style attributes and updates only the diff.

+## Component Element Types are Same

+This is essentially the equivalent of the component `props` updating.
+In this case Component instance is preserved to maintain state between renders.

+`componentWillReceiveProps` and `componentWillUpdate` are sent to the underlying component as props are updated to match the new component.